pryley/site-reviews/tests/pest/README.md

 # Site Reviews Tests

 Pest 4 against a REAL WordPress — no `WP_UnitTestCase`, no polyfills.
-This suite **replaces** the old phpunit suite (`tests/phpunit`, deleted); Pest is the plugin's only test runner.
+It is the plugin's test suite and its only test runner.

 ## Why it does not use WordPress's test framework

 Core's framework is pinned to PHPUnit 9 and Pest 4 needs PHPUnit 12, so the suite boots WordPress itself (`bootstrap.php` requires `wp-load.php`).
-The two things the old tests actually used from core's framework are reimplemented in `Support/`: the post/term/user factories and the admin-ajax harness.
+The two things it needs from core's framework live in `Support/`: the post/term/user factories and the admin-ajax harness.
 Isolation comes from a DB transaction per test instead of core's rollback.

 Two lint-only tools live in their own composer projects, installed on first use by the target that needs them: